LukasKolletzki/LightControl/README.md

 - __TIMEOUT__: Delay between color changes in milliseconds.
 Values smaller than 100ms may not work correctly
 - __TIMES__: Optional, you may specify an amount of blinks.
 If left out, it will blink (nearly) forever

+####Random
+To let your strip show random colors, use this: `./cli.js "random" TIMEOUT TIMES`

+- __TIMEOUT__: Delay between color changes in milliseconds.
+Values smaller than 100ms may not work correctly
+- __TIMES__: Optional, you may specify an amount of color changes.
+If left out, it will change (nearly) forever

 ---

-In both cases, remember the leading `#`, this "resets" the color.
+In all cases, remember the leading `#`, this "resets" the color.
 Also, remember that the letters have to be capitals.

 ##License
 LightControl is a interface for controlling a RGB LED-strip.
 Copyright (C) 2014 Lukas Kolletzki